J4NN0/deep-learning-cnn/README.md

 So those few rules set the number of layers and size (neurons/layer) for both the input and output layers.
 That leaves the hidden layers.

 How many hidden layers?
 Well if your data is linearly separable (which you often know by the time you begin coding a NN) then you don't need any hidden layers at all.
-Of course, you don't need an NN to resolve your data either, but it will still do the job.
+Of course, you don't need an NN to resolve your data, but it will still do the job.

 Beyond that, as you probably know, there's a mountain of commentary on the question of hidden layer configuration in NNs (see the insanely thorough and insightful NN FAQ for an excellent summary of that commentary).
 One issue within this subject on which there is a consensus is the performance difference from adding additional hidden layers: the situations in which performance improves with a second (or third, etc.) hidden layer are very few.
 One hidden layer is sufficient for the large majority of problems.

-So what about size of the hidden layer(s)--how many neurons?
+So what about the size of the hidden layer(s)--how many neurons?
 There are some empirically-derived rules-of-thumb, of these, the most commonly relied on is 'the optimal size of the hidden layer is usually between the size of the input and size of the output layers'.
 Jeff Heaton, author of Introduction to Neural Networks in Java offers a few more.

-In sum, for most problems, one could probably get decent performance (even without a second optimization step) by setting the hidden layer configuration using just two rules: (i) number of hidden layers equals one; and (ii) the number of neurons in that layer is the mean of the neurons in the input and output layers.
+In sum, for most problems, one could probably get decent performance (even without a second optimization step) by setting the hidden layer configuration using just two rules: (i) the number of hidden layers equals one, and (ii) the number of neurons in that layer is the mean of the neurons in the input and output layers.

 # Network Configuration Optimization

-A CNN is characterized by several parameters, such as: epoch, batch size and learnin rate.
+A CNN is characterized by several parameters, such as epoch, batch size, and learning rate.

-An **epoch** is a hyperparameter which is defined before training a model.
+An **epoch** is a hyperparameter that is defined before training a model.
 One epoch is when an entire dataset is passed both forward and backward through the neural network only once.

 One epoch is too big to feed to the computer at once.
-So, we divide it in several smaller **batches**.
+So, we divide it into several smaller **batches**.
 We use more than one epoch because passing the entire dataset through a neural network is not enough and we need to pass the full dataset multiple times to the same neural network.
 But since we are using a limited dataset and to optimise the learning and the graph we are using Gradient Descent which is an iterative process.
-So, updating the weights with single pass or one epoch is not enough.
+So, updating the weights with a single pass or one epoch is not enough.

 A batch is the total number of training examples present in a single batch and an iteration is the number of batches needed to complete one epoch.

 For example: If we divide a dataset of 2000 training examples into 500 batches, then 4 iterations will complete 1 epoch.

 The **learning rate** is one of the most important hyper-parameters to tune for training deep neural networks.
-If the learning rate is low, then training is more reliable, but optimization will take a lot of time because steps towards the minimum of the loss function are tiny.
+If the learning rate is low, then training is more reliable, but optimization will take a lot of time because steps toward the minimum of the loss function are tiny.

 If the learning rate is high, then training may not converge or even diverge.
 Weight changes can be so big that the optimizer overshoots the minimum and makes the loss worse.